 5. Inflammatory bowel disease

 Inflammatory bowel disease (IBD) refers to a group of conditions that affect the bowel, including Crohn's disease and ulcerative colitis.
-According to the Centers for Disease Control and Prevention (CDC), up to 1.3 million people in the United States have IBD.
+According to the Centers for Disease Control and Prevention (CDC),

 - abdominal pain